Revised; filmed on 27 June 2014

-So, one bird that was bright yellow … a small, bright yellow bird … I don’t know what it was; it was beautiful.
+So, one bird that was bright yellow … a small, bright yellow bird … I do not know what it was; it was beautiful.
 And it was singing and carrying on; it was great!

-It’s so windy, I hope you can here!
+It is so windy, I hope you can here!
 So, sitting here in the shade of the sacred juniper tree, reminds me of two visions I had … Native American visions.
-And I’ll tell you about each of them, and what they meant to me, very briefly.
+And I will tell you about each of them, and what they meant to me, very briefly.

 The Vision of the Cuyamaca Native American Boy

 Once I was hiking in the Cuyamaca wilderness, in Southern California.
 And as I turned to retrace my steps, back towards the road, I was walking higher up than a creek.
 And on the other side of the creek was a little trail … a deer trail … and all around were live oaks … California live oaks; very beautiful!

 And there, running along the deer path, I saw, in a vision, a Native American child about 8 years old … a boy … running, very lithely and quickly, along the trail.
 And I could not tell! … He was kind of transparent, so I guess maybe he was a shade.
 I waiver on that … Maybe he was a ghost … And sometimes I think, maybe it was me a long time ago, you know?

 And the thing I got from that is: He was so at one with the forest floor, the leaves of the oak trees on the forest floor, it was as if he were part of the oak trees and the water … But in human form, you know?